BobKerns/rpi-image-tool/README.md

 It also allows importing a Raspberry Pi image and running it in a docker container, even on non-ARM architectures (e.g. my Intel iMac, but should also work on Windows).

+This enables workflows like this to be performed on any platform:

+1. Download a stock Raspberry Pi OS image
+2. Import the image into the tool
+3. Expand the root filesystem to make room
+4. Alter configuration files
+5. Import the modified image file into docker
+6. Do further setup in a running image (such as installing packages).
+7. Export a new Raspberry Pi OS image file to copy to an SD card.

+## Usage

 For ease of use, this is packaged behind three front-end scripts:

 * `rpi-image-tool`: The main tool
+* `grow-root-fs`: Increase the size of the root filesystem
 * `dockerify`: Import a Raspery Pi boot image file as a docker container.
 * `pi`: Invoke a Raspberry Pi container.

-## rpi-image-tool
+### rpi-image-tool

 > Usage: rpi-image-tool \[--verbose|--debug] \[--interactive] [--volume volname] <.img file> \<cmd> \<args*>

-Root and boot filesystems will be mounted under `/data/build/root` and `/data/build/root/boot` and the supplied command will be executed.
+Root and boot filesystems will be normally mounted under `/data/build/root` and `/data/build/root/boot` and the supplied command will be executed.

 The command can be a local script, or it can be `bash`, `emacs`, `nano`, or `vi` to allow interactive